AIO-Develope/data-buddy/README.md

 </div>
 <br>

+Attention!
+I still setup the repo nothing is working and the readme is not correct right now!

 Data Buddy is a versatile command-line tool designed to simplify data management and processing tasks.
 It empowers users to effortlessly create, edit, and manipulate data tables, enabling seamless data input, processing, and export operations.